-Exemplifying the pure Dravidian style of architecture, these Chola Temples are not significant not just archaeologically but culturally as well.
+Exemplifying the pure Dravidian style of architecture, these Chola Temples are significant not just archaeologically but culturally as well.
 For it is believed that the Cholas built their temples not just as places for their people to get together and pray but to serve as epicentres of economic activity.

 No trip to Thanjavur would be complete without witnessing these marvels of workmanship.
 The sheer size of these temples will cause you to wonder, muse on the scale at which affairs of state were once carried out!

 The other two temples which together with the Big Temple form this unique group of living temples are the Brihadeeswara Temple at Gangaikonda Cholapuram and the Airavateswara Temple at Darasuram.